This post may contain affiliate links.

 The Cricut machine will tell you to unload the mat when the cut is finished.
 Press the flashing arrow button to unload the mat.

-Before removing the mat from the machine, you may want to check that the cut has going all the way through – especially if you want to make “die cut” stickers.
+Before removing the mat from the machine, you may want to check that the cut has gone all the way through – especially if you want to make “die cut” stickers.
 If it hasn’t, you can run it through a second time.

 When you are done cutting, remove the mat from the machine and remove the stickers from the mat.
 Your stickers are now ready to use!